sjuriff/discussion/README.md

 DISCUSS

 A Discussion forum made with Next.js.
-Users can log in with Google or GitHub, create topics, post under given topic and comment on posts.
+Users can log in with Google or GitHub, create topics, create posts under given topic and comments on posts.

 Technologies:
 - Next.js